We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 This information is collected by the exchange to comply with the international Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
 Certain platforms with crypto-to-crypto trading only do not require ID verification, however, there may be limits on the amount that can be withdrawn per day.
 For additional account security, it is also recommended to activate 2 Factor Authentication which adds another security layer for account login and withdrawal requests.

 The next step is to deposit funds to the account or transfer cryptocurrency from another trading platform or wallet.
-For those that are buying crypto for the first time using fiat currency, exchanges provide several on-ramp options to deposit money including wire transfer, bank transfer, credit/debit cards and Faster Payments.
+For those who are buying crypto for the first time using fiat currency, exchanges provide several on-ramp options to deposit money including wire transfer, bank transfer, credit/debit cards, and Faster Payments.
 There are usually minimum limits and payment fees for each supported payment method which can vary on the investor's place of origin.
 A common method available is buying Bitcoin with a credit card, however, the fees are a lot higher and are not recommended.

 Once an account is funded with money, the last step is to find Bitcoin in the asset list and click buy.
 Depending on the exchange, the way to purchase Bitcoin will be a simple order form or using an advanced trading platform with different order types.
 Using the deposited funds, choose the amount to spend on Bitcoin.
 The amount of Bitcoin that will be received will usually be shown at the time of the transaction.
 Review and complete the trade and the purchased amount of Bitcoin will arrive near-instantly in the user's wallet.